 How SAP RAR Addresses the Complex Problem of Managing Service Contract Revenue Recognition

-SAP Revenue Accounting and Reporting (RAR) has been developed to help companies with consistent and accurate reporting of revenue recognition from service contracts.
+SAP HANA Revenue Accounting and Reporting (SAP RAR Module) has been developed to help companies with consistent and accurate reporting of revenue recognition from service contracts.
 By offering accounting solutions for service contracts, RAR ensures compliance with FASB ASC 606 and IFRS 15 guidelines.

 For many companies, revenue calculation is posted through a period-based accrual method.
 In such cases, the revenue is realized not in the period when the billing document is generated, but in the posting period when the service or product was actually provided.

 RAR can facilitate the transfer of revenue recognition to SAP S/4HANA independent of the creation of billing documents.
 Revenue can be posted to the period that coincides with the billing document or to a period after or prior to the billing.
 Note: Should you be running SAP ECC, a different revenue recognition program is used that is part of SAP SD.

 Through implementing SAP S/4HANA Revenue Accounting and Reporting, your business can solve many of the challenges of recognizing revenue efficiently and consistently.

 Software driven revenue recognition enables your sales teams, financial resources, and management to focus on business-critical tasks such as service contract management, profitability, and serving your customers.
 Implementing a software solution that recognizes changes in contracts and reports revenue accurately ensures compliance with accounting standards.
 This helps to optimize operating profit and revenue growth.

 Detering Consulting Can Help You Implement SAP RAR